Gelada: Reproduction and parenting

-Mortality among infants occurs at its highest in the wet season, but on average over 85% of infants survive to their fourth birthday, one of the great advantages of living in an environment with a food source few other animals can exploit and therefore unable to sustain many large predators.
+Mortality among infants occurs at its highest in the wet season, but on average, over 85% of infants survive to their fourth birthday, one of the great advantages of living in an environment with a food source few other animals can exploit, so is unable to sustain many large predators.

 Females that have just given birth stay on the periphery of the reproductive unit.
 Other adult females may take an interest in the infants and even kidnap them.
 An infant is carried on its mother's belly for the first five weeks, and thereafter on her back.
 Infants can move independently at around five months old.
 A subordinate male in a reproductive unit may help care for an infant when it is six months old.

-When herds form, juveniles and infants may gather into play groups of around ten individuals.
+When herds form, juveniles and infants may gather into play groups of around 10 individuals.
 When males reach puberty, they gather into unstable groups independent of the reproductive units.
 Females sexually mature at around three years, but do not give birth for another year.
-Males reach puberty at about four or five years, but they are usually unable to reproduce because of social constraints and wait until they are about eight to ten years old.
-Average life span in the wild is 15 years.
+Males reach puberty at about four to five years, but they are usually unable to reproduce because of social constraints and wait until they are about eight to ten years old.
+Average lifespan in the wild is 15 years.

 Communication

-Adult geladas use a diverse repertoire of vocalizations for various purposes, such as: contact, reassurance, appeasement, solicitation, ambivalence, aggression and defense.
-The level of complexity of these vocalizations is thought to near that of humans.
+Adult geladas use a diverse repertoire of vocalizations for various purposes, such as: contact, reassurance, appeasement, solicitation, ambivalence, aggression, and defense.
+The level of complexity of these vocalizations is thought to be near that of humans.
 They sit around and chatter at each other, signifying to those around that they matter, in a way, to the individual "speaking".
 To some extent, calls are related to the status of an individual.
 In addition, females have calls signaling their estrus.
 Geladas communicate through gestures, as well.
 They display threats by flipping their upper lips back on their nostrils to display their teeth and gums, and by pulling back their scalps to display the pale eyelids.
 A gelada submits by fleeing or presenting itself.

+In 2016, a research group at the University of Michigan found that gelada vocalizations obey Menzerath's law, observing that calls are abbreviated when used in longer sequences.